Executive Director (email@example.com)

 Social Media Coordinator

-I’m a Connecticut College student from Massachusetts and have found a family here at FRESH!
-My interest in food justice stems from my Gender Studies major and the intersectional nature of the issue.
-I first joined FRESH in 2019 as a summer intern, working on our multiple gardens, snack beds and the website.
+I first joined FRESH in 2019 as a summer intern, working on our multiple gardens, snack beds, and the website.
 Now, I am working to update our social media presence to keep everyone up to date with FRESH!

 Social Media Coordinator Assistant

 India came to Connecticut when she was 8 years old now she is 22.
-India likes to listen to music and volunteer on her free time.
+India likes to listen to music and volunteer in her free time.
 She currently attending Three Rivers Community College and will be transferring to Eastern Connecticut State University to continue her degree in social work.
-India joined FRESH in the summer of 2016 as a crew member.
-She will be continuing working at FRESH with be assisting with the social media aspect.
+India joined FRESH in the summer of 2016 as a crew member and now assists the organization with social media.

 Health Equity and Public Health Intern